bareos/bareos/manuals/en/developers/api.md

 Bvfs allows you to list files in a specific path.

     .bvfs_lsfiles pathid=num path=/apath jobid=numlist limit=num offset=num
-    PathId  FilenameId  FileId  JobId  LStat  Path
+    PathId  FileId  JobId  LStat  Filename
-    PathId  FilenameId  FileId  JobId  LStat  Path
+    PathId  FileId  JobId  LStat  Filename
-    PathId  FilenameId  FileId  JobId  LStat  Path
+    PathId  FileId  JobId  LStat  Filename
     ...

+In bareos < 17.2 the output has been:

+    PathId  FilenameId  FileId  JobId  LStat  Filename

 You need to `pathid` or `path`.
 Using `path=` will list “/” on Unix and all drives on Windows.
 If FilenameId is 0, the record listed is a directory.

-    *.bvfs_lsfiles pathid=4 jobid=1,11,12
+    *.bvfs_lsdir pathid=4 jobid=1,11,12
-    4       0       0       0       A A A A A A A A A A A A A A     .
+    4       0       0       A A A A A A A A A A A A A A     .
-    5       0       0       0       A A A A A A A A A A A A A A     ..
+    5       0       0       A A A A A A A A A A A A A A     ..
-    1       0       0       0       A A A A A A A A A A A A A A     regress/
+    1       0       0       A A A A A A A A A A A A A A     regress/

 In this example, to list files present in `regress/`, you can use

     *.bvfs_lsfiles pathid=1 jobid=1,11,12
-    1   47   52   12    gD HRid IGk BAA I BMqcPH BMqcPE BMqe+t A     titi
+    1   52   12    gD HRid IGk BAA I BMqcPH BMqcPE BMqe+t A     titi
-    1   49   53   12    gD HRid IGk BAA I BMqe/K BMqcPE BMqe+t B     toto
+    1   53   12    gD HRid IGk BAA I BMqe/K BMqcPE BMqe+t B     toto
-    1   48   54   12    gD HRie IGk BAA I BMqcPH BMqcPE BMqe+3 A     tutu
+    1   54   12    gD HRie IGk BAA I BMqcPH BMqcPE BMqe+3 A     tutu
-    1   45   55   12    gD HRid IGk BAA I BMqe/K BMqcPE BMqe+t B     ficheriro1.txt
+    1   55   12    gD HRid IGk BAA I BMqe/K BMqcPE BMqe+t B     ficheriro1.txt
-    1   46   56   12    gD HRie IGk BAA I BMqe/K BMqcPE BMqe+3 D     ficheriro2.txt
+    1   56   12    gD HRie IGk BAA I BMqe/K BMqcPE BMqe+3 D     ficheriro2.txt

 #### API mode 1